Code-Institute-Submissions/VinBdev-ru_design_JulyResubb/README.md

 * JQuery
 * MongoDB
 * Heroku
+* Stripe
+* AWS S3 Buckets
+* SQLite
+* Balsamic wireframes
+* JShint

 ### Defensive Programming
 * There are various forms of defensive programming practices in this project used for each page of the site.
-The main functionality for this is to block anyone from getting access to make changes to sales information uploaded by staff.
+The main functionality for this is to block anyone from getting access to make changes to profile or product information uploaded by the admin.

-#### Sales Page
-* All visitors can view sales information as this is to encourage an open transparent workplace as well as allow other sales people to see colleagues' success which will hopefully motivate them to find and upload new sales for themselves.

 * Users who are logged in to their own account will then have the option to edit or delete their own sales

-#### New Sales
-* This page is limited to users who are logged in to their own account.
-If an admin or user is not logged in then they will be redirected to the login page

-* Also if logged in to your own account you can only edit or delete your own sales so there is no chance of one person changing the data on someone else's sales.

 #### Manage Users
-* Only the admin has access to this page, if a user tries to access this page that is not the user, they will be redirected to login.
+* Only the admin has access to the admin page, if a user tries to access this page that is not the user, they will be redirected to login.
-* An Admin is the only person who can make changes to user accounts
+* An Admin is the only person who can make changes to user accounts and to products
-* They can also delete user accounts from the database
+* They can also delete user profiles from the database

 #### Passwords
 * In order to hide any password information I have used the Werkzeug hash method to hide each password in a secret key to keep sensitive information from the cookies, website and database.

 ### Testing
 #### Home Page
-*  The navigation bar was built in a container using materialize so to ensure this was mobile responsive I used Chrome developer tools regularly to ensure the navbars responsiveness.
+*  The navigation bar was built in a container using bootstrap so to ensure this was mobile responsive I used Chrome developer tools regularly to ensure the navbars responsiveness.
 This was tested with chrome dev tools using Iphone 5, desktop and IMAC sizes.
 * This included a title, icon and 3-5 options to navigate throughout the site's pages.
 *  When in mobile view the menu would take the burger icon shape and go on the right corner of the screen, when clicked this would become a dropdown for the rest of the menu.
-* The Sales Section is one container, a series of collapsible cards.
+* The Products Section is one container, a series of collapsible rows and columns.
-- The cards were tested by clicking the element to see if they would open up, if not then I checked the classes to ensure they were Materialize compliant.
+- The products were tested by clicking the element to see if they would open up, if not then I checked the classes to ensure they were Bootstrap and CSS compliant.
-- When clicking the sale, it would drop down and you can then see the sale information uploaded on the new sale form.
+- When clicking the product, it would open up to the product details page and the information about that item would appear as well as an option to add to cart.
-- In each card when logged in, the user could then see an edit or delete button for each sale.
-This only shows for the user that created the sale
+- In each product when logged in as admin, the admin could then see an edit or delete button for each product.
+This only shows for the admin to ensure maximum product management capabilities and consistency.
-* The Search option was tested by first creating the function and search bar and then checking the mongo db index page to see if the categories were added correctly.
+* The Search option was tested by first creating the function and search bar and then checking the mongo db index page to see if the categories and products were added correctly.
 I then went on to search for several items to ensure it was functioning correctly.
-* The bottom of the page consists of 4 links to various social media sites to allow the user to easily follow the groups social platforms.
 * All links including the main button to get started have been clicked and checked to ensure they are fully functional in mobile and desktop view.
 * Lighthouse mobile testing system was used regularly to improve overall UX design and mobile experience.

-#### Dashboard Page
+#### Products Page
 * The navigation bar was built in a container using bootstrap so to ensure this was mobile responsive I used Chrome developer tools regularly to ensure the navbars responsiveness.
 * This included a title, icon and 3-5 options to navigate throughout the site's pages.
 * Each link has been tested by clicking and ensuring that if the link is to another area on the site that it opens in the same tab.
-* This page is primarily text based as it is an information and resources page.
-Therefore I had to carefully structure the cards in the center so they were mobile responsive.
-Below this I also included a series of helpful links and resources for salespeople and managers.
-Each link was also clicked to ensure it worked properly in a new tab
+* This page is inlcudes the base.html resource to limit the file size and allow the site ot be fully consistent.
+Therefore I had to carefully structure the products in the columns so they were mobile responsive.
+Below this I also included a link and resources for admins to amke edits or delete products however in future I will add a prompt to confirm the deletion before its made.
+Each link was also clicked to ensure it worked properly.

-* The bottom of the page consists of a disclaimer.
 * All links have been clicked and checked to ensure they are fully functional in mobile and desktop view.
 * Each link has been tested by clicking and ensuring that if the link is to another area on the site that it opens in the same tab for the navbar.

-#### New Sales Page
+#### New Products Page
 * The navigation bar was built in a container using bootstrap so to ensure this was mobile responsive I used Chrome developer tools regularly to ensure the navbars responsiveness.
 * This included a form where users would submit all sales information required to submit the sale to the app and database.
 * Multiple fields are required to limit the amount of poor data being uploaded to the database.